Jafarl1/Gloriosa/README.md

 There are social media links on the left side of display, and whatsapp chat link on the bottom right.
 In <b>Sweets</b> and <b>Postcards</b> section you can choose any products and add to cart.

-In the section 'From our customers' you must enter your name and surname (minimum 3 symbols) to comment.
-After commenting you can see your comment in 'All comments'.
+In the section <b>From our customers</b> you must enter your name and surname (minimum 3 symbols) to comment.
+After commenting you can see your comment in <b>All comments</b>.
-By clicking 'Register' button you will be taken to a page where you can register.
+By clicking <b>Register</b> button you will be taken to a page where you can register.

-By clicking search icon on navbar you can search any product (e.g. bouquet, composition).
+By clicking <i>search</i> icon on navbar you can search any product (e.g. bouquet, composition).